-Two phases of evaluation by S Mounce of WA in in advance of flood protection, landscaping, tip remediation and redevelopment alongside the Hoe Stream.
-The first phase revealed a significant depth of alluvial deposits, late 19th and early 20th artefacts likely to have been washed up and deposited by the Hoe in a trench closest to the modern path of the stream, but no deposits of archaeological interest.
-The second phase revealed alluvial layers within all of the trenches, confirming that the site historically lay within the floodplain.
+Two phases of evaluation by S Mounce of WA in advance of flood protection, landscaping, tip remediation and redevelopment alongside the Hoe Stream.
+The first phase revealed a significant depth of alluvial deposits, late 19th and early 20th artefacts likely to have been washed up and deposited by the Hoe in a trench closest to the modern course of the stream, but no deposits of archaeological interest.
+The second phase revealed alluvial layers within all of the trenches, confirming that the site historically lay within the flood plain.

 Watching brief by W Weller of SCAU.
 No features of archaeological significance were revealed.
 Small quantities of modern pottery and ceramic building material suggested 20th century disturbance across the area.

 Evaluation by N Shurety of BA, continuing from work undertaken in 2009, revealed a series of walls, drainage and pit features of post-medieval and modern date.

 Evaluation by J McNicoll-Norbury of TVAS.
 A single pit containing medieval pottery and a modern wall were revealed.

 Historic building recording and watching brief by K Bower of PCA during the exposure, subsequent partial demolition, and conversion of a Second World War DFW3/28 anti-tank gun emplacement/pillbox.
 Elements of the original construction of the structure and later re-use as a domestic building were recorded.

 Soil stripping, mapping and sampling by J Warrender of KAP (Kent Archaeological Projects).
 A single pit containing no dating evidence but characteristic of a modern, probably 20th century, feature was revealed.